PriestTheBeast/SimpleGUIBuilder/README.md

 * **Export**: Gives you the layout for the GUI you built.

+* **Save**: Exports the layout and saves it into a file.

+* **Load**: Imports the layout from a file.

-* **Save**: Creates a file based on this [template](https://pysimplegui.trinket.io/demo-programs#/demo-programs/the-basic-pysimplegui-program) but with your layout already in it.
+* **Setup**: Creates a file based on this [template](https://pysimplegui.trinket.io/demo-programs#/demo-programs/the-basic-pysimplegui-program) but with your layout already in it.
 Should help you quickly get onto the 2nd step mentioned in the previous section ("Create the window and map your code to the GUI").

 * **Apply Properties**: When you change the properties of an element you click here, it will apply and save then.
 You can then immediately see the changes on the GUI with the "Preview" button (depending on the property you change actually doing a visible change ofc).